yrzam/findb/README.md

 > For example, paying tax for the property a person lives in is not a passive loss, although paying it for a property that they lend is a passive loss.

-> Examples of transaction categories: salary transfer, rent payment, self transfer or exchange, dividends payout.
+> Examples of transaction categories: expense, salary transfer, rent payment, self transfer or exchange, dividends payout.

 ### latest_fin_transactions (editable view)